sairam/gitnotify/README.md

 # gitnotify
-## Github Release/Branch Version Watcher
+## Github and Gitlab Release/Branch Version Watcher
+Get periodic emails about the code diff for Gitlab and Github repositories

 ## How to Setup
 ### Fetch Dependencies